peccatrixx/RabbitsGame/README.md

-A project Made in First Semester.
+A project Made in my First Semester.

 # RabbitsGame
 In this PART#1, you are NOT ALLOWED TO USE ARRAYS.
 You can